avysogorets/goldilocks-zone/README.md

 ## Usage
 The supported models include LeNet-300-100 (FashionMNIST) and LeNet-5 (CIFAR-10).
 For demonstration purposes, we recommend using model ```Demo``` and a small 2D dataset ```Circles```.
 See the Jupyter notebook for most of the experiments.
-To replicate the empirical work from Section 5, please see ```trinability.py``` and associated command line arguments.
+To replicate the empirical work from Section 5, please see ```trinability.py``` and the associated command line arguments.